sebastianhaberey/ctax/README.md

 ##### Fees: Conclusion

-As with any software, ctax' results are only as good as its input data.
-The data received from exchanges may be inconsistent regarding fees and may not always reflect the reality 100 percent.
-I observed several cases like #3 and #4 above, where the API data would say one thing, but the downloaded ledger CSV data would say another.
+The data received from exchanges may not accurately reflect what happened on the exchange.
+I observed several cases where the API and downloaded trade CSV data would say one thing, but the downloaded ledger CSV data would say something else.

-My take on this is that the data supplied officially by the exchange should be good enough for the tax declaration, this way or the other.
-I believe the best way is to hand in the raw data from the exchange together with ctax' results based on that raw data.
+In this case, the following issues may arise:

+* fees imported by ctax differ from actual fees
+* balances internally maintained by ctax are inconsistent with balances shown by exchanges
+* ctax detects unaccounted items due to inaccurate balances

 ## Acknowledgements